 - Click on My HR to locate the portal.

 - When you have done so, then go to the right-hand side, and you will see the following;

 - Out of these options, select A Craft Employee.
 Sub-categories include Uniform Program, Access eJob Bidding, and Access eReassign.

 By doing so, you will have found the eJob Bidding portal.

 NB: Remember, you cannot access the portal if you are outside the United States of America.

-You can enter job bids on the page, withdraw job bids, view your bid list, retreat rights, and job slot information.
+- You can enter job bids on the page, withdraw job bids, and view your bid list, retreat rights, and job slot information.